MicrosoftDocs/windows-powershell-docs/docset/windows/iisadministration/get-iisconfigcollection.md

 The **Get-IISConfigCollection** cmdlet gets a **ConfigurationCollection** object from either a ConfigurationSection or a ConfigurationElement.

 It is advisable to not to assign this value to a parameter and pass it in the pipeline to the next cmdlet since Windows PowerShell cannot interpret this object.
-This is due to the fact that **ConfigurationCollection** implements IEnumarable and the pipeline processor enumrates each single element when used this way.
+This is due to the fact that **ConfigurationCollection** implements IEnumerable and the pipeline processor enumerates each single element when used this way.
 Instead either pass the whole **Get-IISConfigCollection** cmdlet in the pipeline or pass it as a parameter.

 ## EXAMPLES